mit-pdos/sigmaos/cpython3.11/Doc/using/cmdline.rst

 .. option:: -d

-   Turn on parser debugging output (for expert only).
+   Turn on parser debugging output (for expert only, depending on compilation options).
+See also :envvar:`PYTHONDEBUG`.
-   See also the :envvar:`PYTHONDEBUG` environment variable.

-   This option requires a :ref:`debug build of Python <debug-build>`, otherwise it's ignored.

 .. option:: -E